 Kidney Kids chief executive Keith Mackenzie said members of the public concerned their donations might have been wasted on unused rubber ducks need not worry.
 "They may think that now, but when those ducks turn into dollars they'll be very pleased," he said.

-An investigation by the Weekend Herald into the saga has revealed that in late 2013 Kidney Kids paid $21,275 to a company run by the charity's chairman at the time, David Baty, for 10,000 yellow and 200 white ducks, along with a website and a large inflatable duck, but plans to deploy the flock in fund-raising ventures ran fowl of authorities.
+An investigation by the Weekend Herald into the saga has revealed that in late 2013 Kidney Kids paid $21,275 to a company run by the charity's director and former chairman, David Baty, for 10,000 yellow and 200 white ducks, along with a website and a large inflatable duck, but plans to deploy the flock in fund-raising ventures ran fowl of authorities.

 Mr Baty, who still serves as a Kidney Kids' director, defended the purchase and said it had board approval.
 "At the end of the day the rubber ducks were bought with the best of intentions - no one was forced to buy them," he said.